daedalus-partners/shift6/backend/system_prompts/monthlytrafficprompt.md

 **Hard constraints**

+* Output must be 100% json.
+No preamble or followup.
 * Output must be numeric.
 * Always provide a range (low/base/high) and a confidence score.
 * Never pretend precision; use rounded figures.